 This year, the initiative was also a main feature of the Fulbright Day we hosted on October 6 in honor of the 75th anniversary of the global Fulbright Program.

 In 2019, already 7% of classroom sessions took place online because speakers and schools were not close enough to travel for that one session.
-In 2020 all sessions were online due to COVID-19.
-Both teachers and speakers gave very positive feedback regarding this virtual exchange:
+In 2020 all and in 2021 nearly all sessions were online due to COVID-19, whereby this year the students mostly met in person at their school with the speaker joining them virtually.
+Both teachers and speakers generally gave positive feedback regarding this virtual exchange:

 “I was very happy to participate via the online format and felt that it worked very well.
 In terms of format, the teacher and I had a discussion beforehand about my background and interests in which I gave her some sample topics that I could speak about (e.g. being a POC in Germany, contemporary culture, majoring in German, etc.).
 The teacher then helped the students (9 and 10 graders) prepare questions in advance of our session.
 When I got to the session, I began by introducing myself (5 minutes or so) and then we had the q&a.
 This was all done in German.
 It was awesome to speak with the students and I hope they got something useful out of it.”
 (Fulbrighter Didem @ Swartz Creek High School, MI)